tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/权限控制方式介绍/ACL_intl_en.md

 - Cross-account: use the root account ID to get the account ID, e.g., `100000000001`, in [Account Info](https://console.cloud.tencent.com/developer).
 - Preset user group: tag a preset user group using a URI tag.
 The following user groups are supported:
   - Anonymous user group - `http://cam.qcloud.com/groups/global/AllUsers`, which indicates that anyone can access resources without authorization, regardless of whether the request is signed or unsigned.
-  - Certified user group - `http://cam.qcloud.com/groups/global/AuthenticatedUsers`, which indicates that users who have registered a Tencent Cloud CAM account can access resources.
+  - Authenticated user group - `http://cam.qcloud.com/groups/global/AuthenticatedUsers`, which indicates that users who have registered a Tencent Cloud CAM account can access resources.

 ### Action permissions